 The overall customer satisfaction scores are based on five factors:

 - Online experience

 - Staff and service

-Giving customers a great shopping experience is crucial to getting a top ranking.
-In a press release, Christina Cooley, director of the home intelligence practice at J.D.
+In a press release, Christina Cooley, director of the home and retail intelligence practice at J.D.
 Power, says:

-The average overall customer satisfaction score this year was 827, meaning Lowe’s and Home Depot actually scored below average.
+The average overall customer satisfaction score this year was 849, meaning Home Depot scored just below average.